AIS-Bonn/pose_graph_prediction/README.md

 For this model, the joint ids are encoded in the edge features.
 The combination of source and target node ids is encoded in a one hot vector.
-Each node feature consists of the corresponding joints' normalized 3D position from time step t and t-1.
+Each node feature consists of the corresponding joints' normalized 3D positions from time step t and t-1.

 node_features<sub>j</sub> = [position<sub>j,t-1</sub>, position<sub>j,t</sub>]
 edge_features<sub>i,j</sub> = [one_hot_encoded(i, j)]